MeghaNadh-blip/Agantic-Ai-System-Basics/AI_Concepts/ai_notes.md

 ---

+# 3. History of AI

+* Alan Turing is considered one of the pioneers of AI.
+* Neural Networks became highly popular after the growth of Deep Learning around 2012–2016.

+---

-# 3. Agentic AI
+# 4. Agentic AI

 ## What is Agentic AI?

-Agentic AI is an advanced form of AI that can:
+Agentic AI is an advanced AI system that can:

 * Make decisions independently
 * Perform tasks autonomously